jlevy/leximetry/src/leximetry/docs/prose_metrics.md

   - **Description:** To what degree do the writer or writers seem to mean what they say?
     This can't always be assessed, in which case the value is a 3.

+  - **Value 0:** Cannot assess.
+    Content missing or less than 1 sentence long.

   - **Value 1:** Trolling or clickbait where nothing said is actually meant.